vda-lab/vda-lab.github.io/_posts/2015-10-12-hands-on-data-visualization-using-p5.md

 * distance

 #### Installing P5 as a library
-Unfortunately, it is not possible to work with datafiles when using the P5 development environment.
-Therefore, we will have to install P5 as a library and run a local webserver.
+Although it is possible to load data files into the openprocessing environment, you cannot do so when using the P5 online editor at [editor.p5js.org](http://editor.p5js.org).
+Also, the space you get in openprocessing is limited, so when doing any real P5 development, it makes sense to install it as a library and run a local web server.
 For more information, see [http://p5js.org/get-started/](http://p5js.org/get-started/).
 The description below is the quickest way to get you going; not necessarily the best long-term solution.
 For that, look into [bower](http://bower.io), for example.

 ##### Getting the library
 Download "p5.js complete" from [http://p5js.org/download/](http://p5js.org/download/) onto your computer and unzip.